 With a demo site, you will not be able to directly manage the publishing of new subjects.
 However, you can add new subjects to your site during this stage by emailing firstname.lastname@example.org.
 Through us, you can change which subjects appear on your site and the formatting of your learn menu.

-In order to reach the demo stage, KA and your team will work together to make sure that a quality control process is in place.
+In order to reach the demo stage, Khan Academy and your team will work together to make sure that a quality control process is in place.
 This may take the form of casual interviews (in English) with 1-2 members of your video dubbing team to discuss your: -approach towards content quality -dubbing and quality review methodology -domain/ language/ pedagogical expertise and experience You will be asked to produce a summary of your process and guidelines.
 These summaries may take several forms, including a rubric, a Khan-Style Video, or a case study.

 Stage 3: Live Site